 Today, CPA and blogger Angela Williams joins us with a new series on accounting for food bloggers.
 Tracking income and expenses, doing your taxes... they can all send shivers down the spines of even the most experiences cook or restaurant reviewer.
-But Angela will be breaking it down and showing us that bookkeeping for your food blog doesn't have to be hard at all!
+Today we cover how to track income and expenses for your food blog.

 Each year, starting in early April, I see friend after friend lamenting on Facebook about how difficult taxes are.
 How they’re confusing and hard to understand and how they’re going to pay a visit to those guys with the green logo to have their taxes done.

 Taxes might seem scary to you.
 But they don't have to be.
 And the first step to being organized at tax time when you're a blogger, is to track your blogging income and expenses.

 The first and most important thing you can do to be successful with your business taxes is to accurately track your income and expenses.